daidalos-project/seflag/documentation/datasheet_greek.md

 cover a more diverse range of instances, because instances were withheld or unavailable).

-- The dataset is a non-representative sample of Ancient Greek literature, passages from Odyssey (Homer), Deipnosophists (Athenaeus of Naucratis), Histories (Herodotus).
+- The dataset contains the *dev* and *test* splits of the original dataset.
+The *train* split has not been published.

 What data does each instance consist of?
 "Raw" data (e.g., unprocessed text or images) or features?
 In either case, please provide a description.

-- Text
+- Tokenized text with 2-way annotated NER labels

 Is there a label or target associated with each instance?
 If so, please provide a description.